Scadrial · Keeper Knowledge · CLI

 6. Ready

-metalmind pulse verifies the whole chain end-to-end. metalmind uninstall rolls everything back — watcher, containers, MCP entries, settings, aliases — without ever touching your notes.
+metalmind pulse verifies the whole chain end-to-end. metalmind uninstall rolls everything back — watcher, MCP entries, settings, aliases (and Docker containers if you used --legacy) — without ever touching your notes.

 $ metalmind pulse